TrebledJ/trebledj.github.io/content/posts/programming/2023-02-digital-audio-synthesis/2023-05-24-digital-audio-synthesis-for-dummies-part-3.md

 {% image "assets/timing-diagram.jpg", "Timing diagram of timer signal derived from a clock signal.", "post1" %}

-<sup>Deriving timer frequency from the clock signal.
+<sup>How a timer frequency is derived from the clock signal.
 (Diagram adapted from uPesy.^[[How do microcontroller timers work?](https://www.upesy.com/blogs/tutorials/how-works-timers-in-micro-controllers) – A decent article on timers.
 Diagrams are in French though.])</sup>
 {.caption}

 Here, the clock signal is first divided by a prescaler of 2, then further "divided" by an auto-reload of 6.
 On every overflow (arrow shooting up), the timer triggers an interrupt.
 Thus, the timer runs at $\frac{1}{12}$ the speed of the clock.